lmolinario/ML_Sec_project/README.md

 ***
 ## Installation

+### On your local machine
-### Before running it, make sure you have Python 3.10 installed for compatibility between all libraries.
+#### Before running it, make sure you have Python 3.10 installed for compatibility between all libraries.

 - Download the ZIP code or clone the repository with
   ```bash
   git clone https://github.com/lmolinario/ML_Sec_project.git
   ```
-- Enter inside a repository dire`ctory and `install the requirements with
+- Enter inside a repository directory and `install the requirements with

   ```bash
   pip3 install -r requirements.txt